tableau/connector-plugin-sdk/docs/tdvt.md

 ## Installation

 1. Install TDVT Python module
+   - Create an archive package. `py -3 setup.py sdist --formats gztar`
-   - Install from an archive file: `pip install tdvt-1.1.59.zip` or `py -3 -m pip install tdvt-1.1.59.zip`.
+   - Install from an archive file: `py -3 -m pip install tdvt-1.1.59.zip`.
-   - Verify it is installed by running `pip list` or `py -3 -m pip list`.
+   - Verify it is installed by running `py -3 -m pip list`.
-1. Run this from your working directory to create the necessary setup directories.
-   `py -3 -m tdvt.tdvt --setup`
-1. Extract and then load the TestV1 minimal dataset into your database.
+2. Extract and then load the TestV1 minimal dataset into your database.
-1. Install Tableau Desktop which includes the tabquery tool needed to run the tests.
+3. Install Tableau Desktop which includes the tabquery tool needed to run the tests.
+4. Setup your TDVT workspace.
+You will run TDVT from this directory which contains test setup files.
+You can copy tdvt/samples to get started.
+This directory is preconfigured for the JDBC and ODBC Postgres examples.
+   Or run this command to create empty directories: `py -3 -m tdvt.tdvt --setup`
-1. Edit config/tdvt/tdvt_override.ini and set the path to tabquery.
+5. Edit config/tdvt/tdvt_override.ini and set the path to tabquery.
    - For example: `TAB_CLI_EXE_X64 = C:\Program Files\Tableau\Tableau 1234.1\bin\tabquerytool.exe`

 ## Notes on loading TestV1

+See [Postgres Example](tests/datasets/TestV1/postgres/README.md) for instructions on loading TestV1 to a local Postgres database.
 See the section below about troubleshooting boolean values if your database does not have a native boolean type.

 There is a 'StaplesData' test and a 'calcs_data' test that retrive every value from the table and compare it to an expected value.